Working with other childminders

 Contract and job description

-PACEY's Childminding Assistant Contracts are a useful template contract to help set out the arrangement between the main childminder and the assistant.
+PACEY's Childminding Assistant Contracts are a useful template contract to help set out the arrangement between the childminder (employer) and the assistant (employee).

-If you're a PACEY member and have bought PACEY's Childminding Assistant contracts, you're able to download a sample job description to help you draw up your assistant's job details and contract.
+PACEY members can download a sample job description to help you draw up your assistant's job details and contract.